PurpleKingdomGames/tyrian-todo/README.md

 ## Performance

 I've set up the performance test runner just for some idea of a speed comparison.
+I personally don't put too much stock in it as the test scenario is very artifical, but it is fun.

-Three caveats:
+Two caveats:

-1. I'm running it on my machine!
-2. The Tyrian test is a bit flakey.
-The tests results are consistent _but_ the test doesn't always complete.
-I have an idea why...
-3. Please note that the comparisons are being made against the other frameworks the runner was bundled with, which are all a good few versions out of date.
+1. Please note that the comparisons being made are against the other frameworks the runner was bundled with, which are all a good few versions out of date.
+I didn't make the runner and have no easy way to update them.

-Still.
-Not bad.
+2. Performance seems to be quite system sensitive.
+So again, while it's a fun test, I wouldn't read more into the results than "we're all in the same ball park."

+> Note: This image was captured against an older version.
+The test runner for some of the frameworks here seem to have rotted and don't run now.
+However, the performance of Tyrian 0.7.0 seems to be approximately the same, but is much more stable and enjoys significantly faster start up times.

 ![Performance comparison chart](Performance-Comparison_2022-06-03.png "Performance comparison chart")